vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

   ![](./img/tko-on-vsphere-vds/image66.png)

 1. Once the certificate is created, capture the certificate contents.
 You will need this when you deploy the Tanzu Kubernetes Grid management cluster.

   To capture the certificate content, click the “Download” icon next to the certificate, and then click “Copy to clipboard” under the **Certificate** section.
   ![](./img/tko-on-vsphere-vds/image29.png)

 1. To replace the certificate, navigate to **Administration** **Settings** **Access** **Settings**, and click the pencil icon at the top right to **edit** the System Access Settings, replace the SSL/TSL certificate, and click **Save**.
   ![](./img/tko-on-vsphere-vds/image72.png)

-  Now, log out and log back in to the NSX Advanced Load Balancer.
+1. To complete the certificate configuration, log out and log back in to the NSX Advanced Load Balancer.

 ### NSX Advanced Load Balancer: Create vCenter Cloud and SE Groups